lsalik2/lsalik.dev/src/content/blog/production-security-pass.md

 `Base.astro` was loading Roboto Mono from `fonts.googleapis.com` and `fonts.gstatic.com`, but the CSP emitted by the middleware was `style-src 'self' 'unsafe-inline'; font-src 'self'`.
 Neither Google origin was whitelisted, which meant any CSP-enforcing browser (all of them) would block the stylesheet and fall back to whatever local `monospace` resolved to.
 That's the whole visual identity of the site gone.

 I had two options: whitelist the Google origins in CSP, or self-host.
-Self-hosting is the stronger answer — one fewer third-party request, no cross-origin hop, CSP stays tight.
+Self-hosting is the stronger answer obviously, one fewer third-party request, no cross-origin hop, CSP stays tight.
 I pulled all six woff2 subsets that the Google stylesheet was serving, dropped them under `public/fonts/roboto-mono/`, and added the `@font-face` block to `global.css` with matching `unicode-range` values for each subset so the browser only downloads what it actually needs.
 The `<link>` tags to the Google origins are gone from `Base.astro`.
 CSP didn't have to change at all.

 ## No `Vary: User-Agent` anywhere

 The whole site hinges on a UA-sniffing middleware: `curl lsalik.dev` gets ANSI; a browser gets HTML.
 That's the entire value prop of the curl feature.
 But no response was emitting `Vary: User-Agent`.
 Any proxy that honors `Vary` but doesn't honor `Cache-Control: no-store` (corporate proxies, shared squids, a future CDN tier change) could happily serve HTML to a curl client or a terminal blob to a browser.
 Vercel's edge cache doesn't honor `Vary: User-Agent` today, but relying on that is fragile.

-I moved `SECURITY_HEADERS` out of `middleware.ts` and into `src/lib/security-headers.ts` — plain module, no Astro-runtime dependency, so it's unit-testable. `Vary: User-Agent` is now the first entry, applied via `withHeaders()` to every response: curl output, HTML output, 404s, the sitemap/robots short-circuits, and the `/links` redirect.
+I moved `SECURITY_HEADERS` out of `middleware.ts` and into `src/lib/security-headers.ts`.
+A plain module, no Astro-runtime dependency, so it's unit-testable. `Vary: User-Agent` is now the first entry, applied via `withHeaders()` to every response: curl output, HTML output, 404s, the sitemap/robots short-circuits, and the `/links` redirect.
 There's a new `tests/middleware.test.ts` that asserts both UAs get the header.

 # High-severity fixes